joshuavkoshy123/portfolio/README.md

 ### Automated Job Scraper and Alert System
 [Code Repository](https://github.com/joshuavkoshy123/job_scraper)

-Python script which scrapes relevant job listings from Google Jobs unsing **Selenium** and **BeautifulSoup**.
+Python script which scrapes relevant job listings from Google Jobs using **Selenium** and **BeautifulSoup**.
 The script then scores the listings based on how they match against the user's skills and competencies.
 Additionally, it integrates the Gmail API to send automated job alerts via email.

 ### News Aggregator Web Application
 [View my website here!](https://news-aggregator-app-nddm.onrender.com/)